Leather Restoration - Your Leather Refinished And Restored To Original Colour, Feel And Performance

 The answer is most certainly, yes, and that's what I would like to talk about now.

-I Can Restore Your Leather Without Having To Replace Or Recover It
+Your Leather Can EASILY Be Restored ...
+Without Having To Replace Or Recover It

-You see, most people who own leather, believe that when it is worn, faded or even damaged, it is past its 'used-by-date' and their only options is to recover or replace.
+You see, most folks believe that when it is worn, faded or even damaged, it is past its 'used-by-date' and their only options is to recover or replace.

 That used to be the case way back in the past but now, technology has improved in leaps and bounds and leather can now be refinished and brought back to its original condition for a lot less than the cost of recovering or total replacement.

-First, to help me explain how and what I do, let look at how your leather got it's colour in the first place ...
+First, to help me explain how the process works, let's look at how your leather got it's colour in the first place ...

 Your Leather Was Originally Dyed, Then Pigmented ...